Boris Kostić

-Borislav Kostić (24 February 1887 – 3 November 1963) was a Yugoslav chess grandmaster and a popularizer of the game.
+Borislav Kostić (24 February 1887 – 3 November 1963) was a Serbian chess grandmaster and a popularizer of the game.
+He was one of the best players in the world during the early part of the 20th century and in 1950 was among the inaugural recipients of the title International Grandmaster from FIDE.

 Life and chess

 Borislav Kostic was born in Vršac, Kingdom of Hungary, at the time part of Austria-Hungary.
 His father Dimitrije was a merchant and his mother was Emilija (née: Mandukić).
 He learned chess around the age of ten and made rapid progress while studying Oriental Trade in Budapest.
 He also spent time in Vienna, the chess capital of the day, and this enabled him to get the high level practice necessary to take his game to the next level.

 In 1910 he moved to Cologne and from there, travelled and toured extensively, mainly in the Americas, playing matches against local champions and simultaneous blindfold chess.
 At New York in 1916, he once played twenty opponents without sight of a board and won nineteen games and drew one, while engaging in polite conversation with opponents and spectators.

 Kostic played more formal matches against Frank Marshall, Jackson Showalter, and Paul Leonhardt, and won them all.
 At Havana in 1919 however, his winning streak ended with a 5–0 loss to Capablanca.
 Capablanca wrote that his own career peaked with this match.
 Kostic also played tournaments while in the United States, including New York 1916, Chicago 1918 and New York 1918, where he finished second behind Capablanca.

 On the European circuit, he won at Stockholm 1913, finished second at Hastings 1919 and won at Hastings 1921/1922.
 At Trencianske Teplice 1928, he won ahead of Steiner, Sämisch and Spielmann.
 At Bled 1931, he finished in tenth place, but nevertheless outscored fellow chessmasters Maróczy, Colle and Pirc.
 At Bucharest 1932, he won the title of Romanian champion.
 At Belgrade 1935, he shared the title of Yugoslav champion with Pirc, and went on to become sole champion in 1938.
 He won at Ljubljana the same year.